The Time of Your Life is a 1939 play by William Saroyan.

 - Crazy Memory: Kit Carson, the odd old man in strange clothing.
 Throughout the day, he tells a series of unbelievable stories, every one of which starts with him stating the unlikely event, the place, and the year.
 In the final act, he tries to make a corrupt vice cop stop harassing a dancer/prostitute and is thrown out of the bar.
 Minutes later, the vice cop is shot offstage.
 The old man returns to the bar, and someone says the cop has been killed.
 The old man says,"I killed a man once.
 San Francisco, 1938.
 I didn't like the way he talked to ladies, so I went and got my pearl-handled pistol, waited for him to get out of the bar, and shot him . . .
 I had to throw that beautiful pistol into the bay . . ."

-- Drink Order: Joe, being something of a Rich Idiot with No Day Job, likes to loaf around at Nick's and order champagne, though Nick's isn't the kind of high-class joint that would ordinarily stock up with it.
+- Drink-Based Characterization: Joe, being something of a Rich Idiot With No Day Job, likes to loaf around at Nick's and order champagne, though Nick's isn't the kind of high-class joint that would ordinarily stock up with it.

 - Extremely Short Timespan: As with so many other theatrical productions.
 Apparently the whole story is over a single evening.

 - Gentle Giant: McCarthy."I'm a longshoreman.
 And an idealist.
 I'm a man with too much brawn to be an intellectual, exclusively.
 I married a small, sensitive, cultured woman so that my kids would be sissies instead of suckers.
 A strong man with any sensibility has no choice in this world but to be a heel, or a worker.
 I haven't the heart to be a heel, so I'm a worker."